 If you decide to change your PCP, you must call Member Services.
 When you call, be sure to tell us if you are seeing specialists or getting other covered services that need your PCP's approval (such as home health services and durable medical equipment).
 Member Services will help make sure that you can continue with the specialty care and other services you have been getting when you change your PCP.
 Member Services will check to be sure the PCP you want to switch to is accepting new patients.
-Changes to your PCP assignment are effective the first day of the month following the date of the request.
+Your new PCP assignment will take effect immediately upon receipt of your request.
+The same applies if you wish to change your IPA or medical group.